 To grant your users access to the desired UI 2.0 applications like Customer Billing, you have to assign corresponding roles to a user account.
-Users’ access to the platform is governed by the roles which are critical to application security.
-Roles determine what applications and actions users can see and what actions they can perform.
+The access users have to the platform is governed by the roles which are critical to security and determine what applications and actions users can see and what actions they can perform.
 The Administration application provides a way to do the following:

 - View details about a user